 Transporting oversized, heavy loads is a challenging aspect of freight shipping.
 Heavy haul trucking has specific trucks capable of tackling overweight loads.
-Understanding what is a straight truck compared to what is a tractor truck and their freight shipping capabilities is useful when choosing a straight truck vs tractor trailer to haul a supersized load.
+Understanding what a straight truck is compared to what a tractor truck is, and their freight shipping capabilities is useful when choosing a straight truck vs. a tractor trailer to haul a supersized load.

-Cowtown Express have created a guide to explain what’s a straight truck compared to what is a tractor truck to help you decide the best way to transport a heavy load.
+We’ve created a guide to explain what a straight truck is compared to a tractor truck to help you decide the best way to transport a heavy load.

 What Is a Straight Truck?

 - Built on a single frame.
-A distinction of what is a straight truck is it has a single frame from the front to the rear.
+A distinction of a straight truck is that it has a single frame from the front to the rear.

 What Is a Tractor Truck?

-Certain features distinguish what is a tractor truck when comparing straight truck vs tractor trailer.
+Certain features distinguish what a tractor truck is when comparing a straight truck vs. a tractor trailer.

 - Built for heavy loads.
-The difference between what is a tractor truck compared to what is a straight truck is a tractor trailer is a powerful truck capable of carrying heavier cargo loads than what is a straight truck is capable of doing.
+The difference between a tractor truck and a straight truck is that a tractor-trailer is a powerful semi-trailer capable of carrying heavier cargo loads than a straight truck is capable of.

 - Designed to pull a semi-trailer.
-In trucking lingo, the definition of what is a tractor truck is a type of truck specifically designed to pull trailers because semi-trailers do not have front axles and cannot move on their own.
+In trucking lingo, the definition of a tractor truck is a type of semi truck specifically designed to pull trailers because semi-trailers do not have front axles and cannot move on their own.

 - Used for flatbed freight.
 One quality of what is a tractor truck is it is great for pulling a flatbed trailer and for long-haul flatbed shipping services.